keatonrproud/eBay_price_check/README.md

 <!-- ABOUT THE PROJECT -->
 ## About The Project

 This is a small tool I use to review prices of items sold through eBay in the last few days.
-I use it to price-check items before buying online or before listing items to sell online.
+You can price estimates of items before buying or selling them yourself.

 ### Built With